-NOTICE OF SPECIAL INTEREST (NOSI): Research at the Intersection of HIV & Monkeypox
+NOTICE OF SPECIAL INTEREST (NOSI): 2023 NIH CFAR Ending the HIV Epidemic Supplements

-Applicants must be current Emory faculty or Morehouse School of Medicine faculty who meet the eligibility criteria in the below NOSI.
+Applicants must be current Emory faculty or faculty-equivalent who meet the following eligibility criteria.

 - Eligibility to be PI on an NIH R-level grant

-- Faculty or faculty-equivalent position with a full-time appointment at Emory University or the Morehouse School of Medicine as of award start date.
+- Faculty or faculty-equivalent position with a full-time appointment at Emory University as of award start date (anticipated June 1, 2023).

 - Meets the definition of an NIH “New Investigator” in HIV/AIDS.
 Specifically, prior funding as an NIH independent investigator makes an applicant ineligible ONLY IF the funding has been in the HIV field.